wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 - *Username and Password*: To request your access token you must pass in a user name and password credentials (or specify it with ```--user```, ```--password``` parameters on the application command line).
 You will receive your Machine ID as a user name and a link to activate your machine account and set your password via the Welcome Email that you receive when you subscribe to ERT in Cloud.
 You must use these credentials to obtain a client_id
 - *client_id*: You must also pass in the client_id credential (or specifiy ig with ```--clientid``` parameter).
 The Client ID aka AppKey can be generated from an [AppGenerator tool](https://apac1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator) with your username and password credentials.

-If you do not have that email please contact your Refinitiv account team, or if you are not a client please click [Contact Us page](https://my.refinitiv.com) if you would like to try Elektron Real Time data.
+If you do not have that email please contact your Refinitiv representative, or if you are not a client please click [Contact Us page](https://my.refinitiv.com) if you would like to try Elektron Real Time data.

-Optionally, the application subscribes *TRI.N* RIC code from ERT in Cloud by default.
+Optionally, the application subscribes a delay */TRI.N* RIC code from ERT in Cloud by default.
 You can pass your interested RIC code to ```--ric``` parameter on the application command line.
 You can find Refinitiv RIC Code of your interested instrument via [RIC Search page](https://developers.refinitiv.com/elektron/websocket-api/dev-tools?type=ric)

 ### Running the example